 Using technology to optimise the way people work in urban areas, we can help cities to reach their sustainable development goals by using existing infrastructure more effectively, reducing pollution, developing a low carbon economy, and consuming fewer resources.

-In the UK, it is estimated that the average employee will spend 108 minutes a day and a total of £135,000 through their career commuting.
+It is estimated that the average employee will spend 108 minutes a day—and a considerable proportion of their salary throughout their career—commuting.
 We can empower workers to commute less - saving money - but most importantly, finding more time to spend with friends and family, engaging in hobbies, sleeping, and exercising.

 Work-life balance is the most important working benefit to modern employees.
 In terms of job satisfaction, it’s even more important than salary.
 Organisations that give staff access to convenient flexible workspaces can address their employees’ needs, while also reducing overall carbon footprint.